Sarah was the wife of Abraham. She was very beautiful even in her old age.

 She was also a half sister to Abraham as they had the same father, Terah, but not the same mother.

-29 Abram and Nahor both married.
-The name of Abram's wife was Sarai, and the name of Nahor's wife was Milcah; she was the daughter of Haran, the father of both Milcah and Iscah.
-30 Now Sarai was barren; she had no children.
+29 Abram and Nahor took wives for themselves.
+The name of Abramís wife was Sarai, and the name of Nahorís wife was Milcah.
+She was the daughter of Haran, who was the father of Milcah and Iscah.
+30 Sarai was barren, so she had not borne children.

 Look up the Bible for the life of Sarah - Genesis 11:29-23:20